tdd-pro/tdd-pro/packages/tdd-pro/src/mastra/tools/tdd-pro.md

 1. Use `list-features` to find a feature in refinement.
 2. Use `get-feature` to read its requirements and tasks.
 3. Use `refine-feature` to update the requirements/design.
-4. Use `refine-feature-tasks` to specify the next set of tasks.
+4. Use `set-tasks` to specify the next set of tasks.
 5. Use `promote-feature` to move the feature to planned/approved when ready.
 6. As Implementation Developer, use task tools to implement and mark tasks complete.